 In 2019, Italy received about 65 million tourists, making it the 5th most popular destination in the world, only behind France, Spain, the USA, and China.
 The number and diversity of landmarks in Italy are one of the main reasons for its worldwide popularity.
 There are famous and lesser-known landmarks, natural and human-made landmarks, and there are religious and non-religious… there’s something for everyone in Italy.

 This article will explore the most famous landmarks in Italy, both natural and human-made.
 From the Uffizi Galeries and Fontana de Trevi to the Vesuvius!
 Yet, Italy is so packed with popular monuments, historical buildings, and lovely natural areas that it’s almost impossible to mention them all in a single post.

 We have visited Italy several times and know the country well.
-Still, to elaborate a comprehensive we have invited a few fellow bloggers to contribute with some of their favorite landmarks in Italy.
+Still, to elaborate a comprehensive list, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in Italy.